 8) Backup Your Data Regularly

-Another Personal Cyber Security Tips that’s mostly overlooked is backing up your data regularly.
+Backing up your data regularly is an overlooked step in personal online security.
 The top IT and security managers follow a simple rule called the 3-2-1 backup rule.
 Essentially, you will keep three copies of your data on two different types of media (local and external hard drive) and one copy in an off-site location (cloud storage).

 If you become a victim of ransomware or malware, the only way to restore your data is to erase your systems and restore with a recently performed backup.